-Angel Borrego Cubero (Llerena, 1967)
+Ángel Borrego Cubero (Spain, 1967)

-While trained as an architect, Angel Borrego Cubero has built a career focused on interdisciplinary topics such as the contemporary urban condition, the relationship between private and public space, violence, surveillance and architectural fictions.
-Mainly making use of site specific, new media and video installations, his works have been exhibited at ARCO Madrid Art Fair, the Museum of Modern Art Reina Sofia, El Matadero de Madrid, the LABoral in Gijon, the Artium in Vitoria, at galleries and events in Spain, Germany, Belgium, UK, USA, Argentina etc.
+While trained in architecture, Ángel Borrego Cubero has built a production that connects architecture with topics beyond such as the contemporary urban condition, the relationship between private and public space, violence, surveillance and architectural fictions.
+His works, which primarily use site-specific, new media, and video installations, have been exhibited at the National Museum of Art and Nature CDAN in Huesca, at the Museum of Modern Art Reina Sofia in Madrid, at the Contemporary Art Centre El Matadero Madrid, at the Art Centre LABoral in Gijon, at the Contemporary Art Centre ARTIUM in Vitoria, at the Contemporary Art Fair ARCO Madrid, galleries and festivals in Spain, Germany, Belgium, UK, USA, Argentina etc.